couthyapper7/django-restaurant-menu/README.md

 ## Important Notice

 This is a private repository containing proprietary code.
-Viewing is permitted, but any use, modification, or distribution of this code is strictly prohibited without explicit written permission from the owner, [Your Full Name].
+Viewing is permitted, but any use, modification, or distribution of this code is strictly prohibited without explicit written permission from the owner

 ## Features